 The Hansen Scholarship Program

-The program brings together an unrivalled package of benefits for high-achieving students who may otherwise struggle financially to access higher education.
+The program brings together an unrivaled package of benefits for high-achieving students who may otherwise struggle financially to access higher education.

 It offers free accommodation, living allowances, funds for an international exchange, internship or voluntary opportunity, plus a tailored development program including academic orientation, study skills, mentoring and cultural activities.